Glamorous and challenging, scarred by war and yet remarkably stable; Lebanon defies all expectations.

 Our journey starts in Beirut and then winds its way down the Mediterranean coast to Tyre in the south.
 After visits to forts both ancient (Crusaders) and modern (Hezbollah) we view the border with Israel and then head north through the Bekaa valley and its vineyards.
 From Baalbek we return to Beirut for talks with some the country’s leading figures.

 Despite huge pressures Lebanon seems calm: We look at what is keeping the country together, how it is coping with its refugee crisis and how young people are striving to give it a better future.
 It is also home to some great food and a booming wine industry.

-The tour includes meetings with a wide range of communities including the Palestinians, Syrian refugees, and the main key Lebanese religious groups; Christians, Shia, Sunni and the Druze.
+The tour includes meetings with a wide range of communities including the Palestinians, Syrians, and the main key Lebanese religious groups; Christians, Shia, Sunni and the Druze.

 The tour is lead by Nicholas Blanford, one of the foremost commentators in the region and a frequent writer on Hezbollah.
 We first ran this tour in 2016 and again in 2017 to rave reviews.

 As with all of our expert-led tours, we ensure that our groups remain small and intimate, and will not exceed 14 people.
 Flights to Lebanon aren’t included in the tour price and should be arranged by customers themselves or with an agent.

 Like all our tours the itinerary is focused on current affairs.
 Events on the ground may change and the final schedule may be adjusted accordingly.